Health Tech Symposium

 The Greater Manchester Local Industrial Strategy aims for the region to be the global leader on health and care innovation – creating new industries and jobs, improving population health and extending healthy life expectancy.
 The region is already home to a wide range of health tech companies from start-ups and university spins outs to global giants.

 We are delighted to be able to offer NHS employees free tickets to this event - just book on using your NHS email address.
-There are 25 available and will be allocated on a first come, first served basis.

 About the Speakers:

 Professor Ben Bridgewater is Chief Executive of Health Innovation Manchester, an academic health science system that brings together health, academia and industry.
 The mission is to accelerate innovation into practice at pace and scale, so to transform the lives of Greater Manchester’s 2.8 million citizens.